 Oil has blessed my career.
-The profits of the Standard Oil Company allowed John D. Rockefeller in 1901 to establish the institute that became the university specialised in sciences where I have worked for more than 20 years.
+The profits of the Standard Oil Company allowed John D. Rockefeller in 1901 to establish the institute that became the university specialized in sciences where I have worked for more than 20 years.
 Let me also point out that John D. Rockefeller did far more to save whales than Greenpeace.
-The innovations of the petroleum industry, beginning with Colonel Drake's discovery of abundant supplies in Pennsylvania in 1859, led speedily to the collapse of the whaling fleet in the early 1870s.
+The innovations of the petroleum industry beginning with Colonel Drake's discovery of abundant supplies in Pennsylvania in 1859 led speedily to the collapse of the whaling fleet in the early 1870s.
 Whaling was primarily an oil industry, not a meat industry.
-Had worldwide whaling continued at its mid-19th century pace for even one or two decades more, humans might well have extinguished many whale species.
+Had worldwide whaling continued at its mid 19th century pace for even one or two decades more, humans might well have extinguished many whale species.
 This anecdote about whaling is not tangential.
 Rather, it illustrates my central message: the substitution of an environmentally and economically superior product.

 I will not keep you in suspense about the next product for your industry.
 The product is methane, CH4, with its rich energy per carbon atom.
-APPEA also foresees methane's coming dominance in its March 2007 submission to the Prime Ministerial task group on greenhouse gas emission trading.

-A photo of a lake of liquid methane on Saturn's largest moon (Fig. 1) shows non-biological methane is astoundingly abundant there, as it will prove to be on Earth, a point to which I will return.
+APPEA also foresees methane's coming dominance in its March 2007 Submission to the Prime Ministerial Task Group on Greenhouse Gas Emission Trading.
+[Slide 2] A photo of a lake of liquid methane on Saturn's largest moon shows non-biological methane is astoundingly abundant there, as it will prove to be on Earth, a point to which I will return.

-Here let me introduce the most important trend in the environment for the energy business, namely decarbonisation.
-I need not say to APPEA that hydrocarbons are a mix of carbon (C) and hydrogen (H), but perhaps I can bring a new historical appreciation to their changing roles.

-Jesse H. Ausubel,

-Director, Program for the

-Human Environment,

-The Rockefeller University

-On average, when one removes the water, biomass fuels such as wood and hay have a ratio of about 40 C to 4 H. (Charcoal, by the way, is essentially pure C.) Coal comes in many shades but typically has about 8 C to 4 H. APPEA's prime products, like gasoline and jet fuel, average about 2 C to 4 H. Methane, as mentioned, burns only one carbon for every four hydrogens, 1/40th the ratio of wood (Fig. 2).
+Here let me introduce the most important trend in the environment for the energy business, namely decarbonization.
+I need not say to APPEA that hydrocarbons are a mix of carbon (C) and hydrogen (H) [Slide 3], but perhaps I can bring a new historical appreciation to their changing roles.
+On average, when one removes the water, biomass fuels such as wood and hay have a ratio of about 40 Cs to 4 H. (Charcoal, by the way, is essentially pure C.) Coal comes in many shades but typically has about 8 Cs for each 4 H. APPEA's prime products, like gasoline and jet fuel, average about 2 C for each 4 H. Methane, as mentioned, burns only 1 carbon for each 4 hydrogens, 1/40th the ratio of wood.

-Almost 25 years ago, my colleagues and I put all the hydrocarbons humans used each year for the past two centuries in a hypothetical gigamixer and plotted the history of fuel in terms of the ratio of C to H. To our surprise we found a monotonic trend toward decarbonisation.

-Figure 3 shows carbon losing market share to hydrogen as horses losing to cars or typewriters losing to word processors.
+Almost 25 years ago, my colleagues and I put all the hydrocarbons humans used each year for the past two centuries in a hypothetical gigamixer and plotted the history of fuel in terms of the ratio of C to H [Slide 4].
+To our surprise we found a monotonic trend toward decarbonization.
+The figure shows carbon losing market share to hydrogen as horses losing to cars or typewriters losing to word processors.
 The slow process to get from 90% C to 90% H in the fuel mix should take about 300 years and culminate about 2100.
-Some decades have lagged and some accelerated, but the inexorable decline of carbon seems clear.
+Some decades have lagged and some accelerated but the inexorable decline of carbon seems clear.
 Times make the man.
 John D. Rockefeller surfed on this long wave.
 So do Lord Browne and Al Gore.
 Successful people and companies ride the wave of history and arrogate fame and money.
 I hope people in this room will do so.

-In the past 20 years decarbonisation has entered the vernacular, and the broker Merrill Lynch even has a decarbonisation mutual fund.
-A variation (Fig. 4) of decarbonisation shows the kilos of carbon, per unit of energy, integrate fuel switching with increases in efficiency; that is, technical progress, for example better motors.
-The variation of carbon per GDP further integrates energy with consumer behaviour, that is, whether consumers favour energy with their marginal dollar.
-The decarbonisation lines always point down for C and up for H.
+Over the past 20 years decarbonization has entered the vernacular, and the broker Merrill Lynch even has a decarbonization mutual fund.
+A variation [Slide 5] of decarbonization showing the kilos of carbon per unit of energy integrates fuel switching with increases in efficiency, that is, technical progress, for example better motors.
+The variation of carbon per GDP further integrates energy with consumer behavior, that is, whether consumers favor energy with their marginal dollar.
+The decarbonization lines always point down for C and up for H.